Samadarshi-Maity/Samadarshi-Maity.github.io/_pages/cv.md

 ## Internship and Work Projects

-* COSMO FILMS Ltd.
-  * Developed fully automated calibration software for a constant-volume calorimeter to compute the combustion quality of furnace oil used to heat thermic fluid, adhering to ISO standards.
-  * This enabled the judicious selection of vendors to purchase high-quality furnace oil.
-  * Supervisor:

-* ZEF B.V.

-  * Developed an algorithm to estimate the CO2 absorption potential of different amines based on their chemical structure.
-  * Utilized the technique to rapidly screen and identify the most promising organic amines for developing an efficient carbon capture technology.
-  * Supervisor: Mrigank Sinha, Grade 9/10

 * Deloitte
   * Collaborated with a team of five students to develop a Monte Carlo-based framework for precise computation of the carbon footprint of food products.
   * Developed a Python-driven model to estimate product-specific carbon footprints based on ingredient composition specified on the food label.
   * Presented our findings to the global sustainability team at Deloitte.
   * Supervisor: Marion Robin (Deloitte), Grade 9/10.

+* ZEF B.V.
+  * Developed an algorithm to estimate the CO2 absorption potential of different amines based on their chemical structure.
+  * Utilized the technique to rapidly screen and identify the most promising organic amines for developing an efficient carbon capture technology.
+  * Supervisor: Mrigank Sinha, Grade 9/10

+* COSMO FILMS Ltd.
+  * Developed fully automated calibration software for a constant-volume calorimeter to compute the combustion quality of furnace oil used to heat thermic fluid, adhering to ISO standards.
+  * This enabled the judicious selection of vendors to purchase high-quality furnace oil.
+  * Supervisor: Anil Gaikwad, Grade 9/10

 ## Experimental expertise: